SAP-samples/event-driven-integrations-codejam/exercises/05-explore-aem/README.md

 Now, let's explore an event broker service available in our instance.

-👉 Navigate to Mission Control > Cluster Manager, go to the `EU-North-Broker` event broker service.
+👉 Navigate to Mission Control > Cluster Manager, and go to the `EU-North-Broker` event broker service.
 You will land in the Status tab of the service.
 Get familiar with the information available.

 <p align = "center">
     <img alt="Event broker information" src="assets/event-broker-information.png" width="90%"/><br/>